c3d/build/README.md

 ## Project configuration

-Often, projects have dependencies on specific features that are only available on some platorms or after installing specific dependencies.
-Historically, tools such as `autoconf` and `automake` have addressed this problem.
+Often, projects have dependencies on specific features that are only available on some platforms or after installing specific dependencies.
+Tools such as `autoconf` and `automake`  address this problem in a separate build step.

+The `build` configuration step is designed to generate a `config.h` file with a content that is close enough to the output of `autoconf` to allow a same project to be adapted for `build` with minimal changes in the source code.

 In `build`, you specify the configuration dependencies using the `CONFIG` variable, which will define the various conditions you want